RobinLinus/coins-legacy/notes/succinct-fullnode.md

 A more realistic model, with up to 3000 outputs per transaction is just about `1 MB` larger.
 Note there are simple data structures, such that, even in a compressed state, we can update our bit vector efficiently.

 #### Bit Vector Commitments
-If we had some commitment to the bit vector at some block heigth, we could simply download the bit vector and start syncing the chain from there with extended blocks.
+If we had a commitment to the bit vector at some block heigth, we could simply download the bit vector and start syncing the chain from there with extended blocks.
 Extended blocks are about 4x as big as regular blocks.
-Thus, syncing with this scheme is efficient only if we cut off more than 3/4 of the chain.
+Thus, syncing with this scheme is efficient only if we can cut off more than 3/4 of the chain.
 In theory, this is no problem - every block could have a commitment.
 Then we could cut off allmost the full chain.
 If we would check only the 100 most recent extended blocks, we could sync our succinct fullnode by downloading:

 `headers_chain + bit_vector + extended_blocks ~ 27 MB + 15 MB + 100 * 4 MB = 442 MB`.